Hiroreco/enreco-archive/recap-data/chapter2/day2/nodes/lore-c2d2.md

 #### Uncovered Information

-Upon conquering **Star Site: Elpis**, the heroes unlocked a new region in the wilderness: the **Remnants of the Lykeion Campus**, a long-abandoned area now overrun by powerful enemies and rich in materials.
+The heroes unlocked a new region in the wilderness: the **Remnants of the Lykeion Campus**, a long-abandoned area now overrun by powerful enemies and rich in materials.
 It was once home to a researcher who studied the shadowy beings known as the Stains.
 Their journals chronicled a desperate investigation into the Book of Prophecies—and whether the Ruination it foretold was truly inevitable.

 #### Uncovered Lore Books: